moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 before_install:
 # This disables XDebug which should speed up the build.
   - phpenv config-rm xdebug.ini
-# This installs the latest version of NodeJS which is used by Grunt, etc.
+# This installs NodeJS which is used by Grunt, etc.
-  - nvm install node
+  - nvm install 8.9
+  - nvm use 8.9
 # Currently we are inside of the clone of your repository.
 We move up two
 # directories to build the project.
   - cd ../..